Excitation for Adaptive Optimal Control of Nonlinear Systems in Differential Games: Numerical Example

 Since $\vb*{g}_{2}(\vb*{x})$ in~\eqref{eq:example_g} can be expressed in terms of $\vb*{g}_{1}(\vb*{x})$, let $\vb*{g}_{\RN{1}}(\vb*{x}) = \vb*{g}_{1}(\vb*{x})$ and $\vb*{g}_{\RN{2}}(\vb*{x}) = \vb*{g}_{2}(\vb*{x})$.
 Thus, $\hat{u}_{2} = \hat{u}_{\RN{2}}$ is set to zero for the excitation signal $\hat{\vb*{u}} = ^{\intercal}$.
 By considering $\vb*{g}_{1}(\vb*{x})$, $h(\vb*{x})=x_{1}$ can be deduced as an output function for exact state linearization (cf. Assumption~\ref{asm:state_linearization}).
 With the flatness-based feed-forward control approach, three excitation signals $\hat{u}_{1,j}(t,\vb*{\theta}_1,\vb*{\theta}_2)$ ($j \in \{1,2,3\}$) are computed from $\bar{\vb*{x}}_{\myd,j}$~\eqref{eq:example_xd}.
 The weights are chosen online from the control laws currently used by the players.
 Considering Lemma~\ref{lemma:excitation_regulation}, $\hat{\vb*{\sigma}} = \hat{\vb*{\sigma}}_{1} = \hat{\vb*{\sigma}}_{2}$ can be expressed through \eqref{eq:asm_sigma_hat} and $\vb*{M}_1 = \vb*{M}_2 \in \mathbb{R}^{3 \times 8}$ has full row rank.
 White Gaussian probing noise $\hat{u}_{1,\text{n}}$ is included in the comparison as state of the art reference.
 To suppress the influence of $\eta_{i}$ and different amplitudes of $\vb*{\sigma}_{i}$, normalizing learning rates $\eta_{i} = \frac{\eta_{\text{v}}}{\sigma^{2}_{i,\max}}$, $\eta_{\text{v}} \gg 1$, are used $\forall i \in \{1,2\}$.
 Thus, $\rho_{i} \approx 1 - \frac{1}{\eta_{\text{v}}}\frac{2}{T_{i}}\frac{\alpha^{2}_{\RN{1},i}}{\sigma^{2}_{i,\text{max}}}$ follows from \eqref{eq:rho}.
 Hence, a reduction of $\rho_{i}$ (i.e. faster convergence) can only be achieved by a better fulfillment of the PE inequalities, i.e. higher degrees $\alpha_{\RN{1},i}$ under the same upper boundaries $\sigma_{i,\text{max}}$ or lower time constants $T_{i}$.
 With $\eta_{\text{v}} = 10000$, the learning rates are: $\hat{u}_{1,\text{n}}$: $\eta_{i} = \frac{\eta_{\text{v}}}{21}$, $\hat{u}_{1,1}$: $\eta_{i} = \frac{\eta_{\text{v}}}{274}$, $\hat{u}_{1,2}$: $\eta_{i}= \frac{\eta_{\text{v}}}{125}$ and $\hat{u}_{1,3}$: $\eta_{i} = \frac{\eta_{\text{v}}}{1670}$, $\forall i \in \{1,2\}$.

-\commentd{ich hab das zweite Eigenwertsignal rausgenommen - habe keinen Mehrwert in den Ergebnissen gesehen} Fig.~\ref{fig:lambda_min_1} proves the PE of $\vb*{\sigma}$ (cf. Lemma~\ref{lemma:eigenvalue_signals}) with the analytical excitation signals and with the probing noise.
+Fig.~\ref{fig:lambda_min_1} proves the PE of $\vb*{\sigma}$ (cf. Lemma~\ref{lemma:eigenvalue_signals}) with the analytical excitation signals and with the probing noise.
 Fig.~\ref{fig:error_norm} visualizes for player~2 (player~1 shows similar trends) that all excitation signals achieve the desired behavior $||\tilde{\vb*{\theta}}_{2}||_{2} \rightarrow 0$.
 The analytical excitation signals outperform the probing noise significantly with a convergence time reduction of $92.7\,\%$ for the best performing signal $\hat{u}_{1,1}(t)$ compared to the state of the art reference.
-Due to the normalizing learning rates this improvement is traced back to a better fulfillment of the PE conditions and\commentd{bei Bedarf könnte man den nachfolgenden Satz zur Skalierung streichen} scaling $\vb*{x}_{\myd}$ does not influence the convergence times noticeably (see results of $\hat{u}_{1,2}(t)$ and $\hat{u}_{1,3}(t)$). \commentd{Fazitsatz gelöscht - kommt ja eig. in der Conclusion sowieso}
+Due to the normalizing learning rates this improvement is traced back to a better fulfillment of the PE conditions and scaling $\vb*{x}_{\myd}$ does not influence the convergence times noticeably (see results of $\hat{u}_{1,2}(t)$ and $\hat{u}_{1,3}(t)$).